 The next morning I’m warmed up by the time we reach the belay under the big roof, and Jess graciously gives me first shot at the crux lead—I’m determined not to let him down, and I feel a duty to Matt to finish the crux.
 I pull up onto the roof, clipping gear Matt had left.
 Then it’s on, and I power through the crux and pull the lip on solid hooks.

 Just three pitches later, I’m belaying Jess as he navigates the final step.
 A steep wall with tricky climbing on loose blocks makes for a nice finish to a stellar climb.
 He flops over the edge and lets out a whoop.
 Jess and I stand on top of A Peak in the afternoon sun, laughing about my solemn promise from four days earlier.

 Back at camp the next day, Jess pours us each a cup of Canadian whiskey, and we toast to Matt’s gutsy crux lead.
 His efforts at the end of a 22-hour push—climbing to the last hard move of the big roof, pulling on shifting cobbles in the pitch black, only to be shut down by pounding spindrift—had set us up for a relatively straightforward redpoint burn of Canmore Wedding Party (2,500’, AI5 M7).

 At present, there are nearly 20 single-pitch ice climbs, eight multi-pitch ice and mixed routes, and two big alpine lines established on the Thunderdome and the A-Peak cirque.
 At least a dozen more routes are waiting to be climbed.
-A .pdf mini-guide to the area can be downloaded below.
+A PDF mini-guide to the area is available: download it here.